peterkershawnz/moorings-nz/README.md

 Using Stripe [Connect](https://stripe.com/docs/connect) to handle the payment system.

-The below requirement will increase and change as I progress through the project.
+The below requirements will increase and change as I progress through the project.

 ## Part A

 Design an API to the OpenAPI Specification.

 - Using Stoplight to design the API
+  - api-docs.yaml now created

 ## Part B

 Database Schema Design

-- The database to be designed in dbdiagram.io
+- dbdiagram.io used for Postgres

 ## Part C